Numerical influence of ReLU'(0) on backpropagation

 \subsection{Additional Experiments with MNIST and fully connected networks}

-We conducted the same experiments as in Section \ref{sec:numMainEffect} with a fully connected 784-2048-2048-2048-10 network on MNIST dataset.
-The results are represented in Figure \ref{fig:MNISTTest} which parallels the results in Figure \ref{fig:cifarVGG} on VGG11 with CIFAR10 dataset.
-We observe the same qualitative behavior.
-The only difference is quantitative, the fully connected architecture is less sensitive to the magnitude chosen for $\ReLU'(0)$.
+We conducted the same experiments as in Section \ref{sec:numMainEffect} with a fully connected 784-2048-2048-2048-10 network on MNIST.
+The results are represented in Figure \ref{fig:MNISTTest} which parallels the results in Figure~\ref{fig:cifarVGG} on VGG11 with CIFAR10.
+We observe a similar qualitative behavior, but the fully connected architecture is less sensitive to the magnitude chosen for $\ReLU'(0)$.
 Note that in this case, learning rate tuning with optuna \cite{akiba2019optuna} induces a lot of spurious variability.
 Indeed, the same experiment with fixed learning rate results in a much smoother bell shape in Figure \ref{fig:MNISTTestNoOptuna}.

 We investigated further the effect of combining different choices of $\ReLU'(0)$ with dropout \cite{srivastava2014dropout}.
 Dropout is another algorithmic way to regularize deep networks and it was natural to wonder if it could have a similar effect as batch normalization.
 Using the same network, we combined different choices of dropout probability with different choices of $\ReLU'(0)$.
-The results are represented in Figure \ref{fig:MNISTDropout} and shows that dropout has no conjoint effect.
+The results are represented in Figure \ref{fig:MNISTDropout} and suggests that dropout has no conjoint effect.